-The misuse of AI tools in relation to assessments at any time constitutes malpractice.
-The malpractice sanctions available for the offences of 'making a false declaration of authenticity' and 'plagiarism' include disqualification and debarment from taking qualifications or EPA for several years.
+The misuse of AI in relation to assessments at any time constitutes malpractice.
+The sanctions available for the offences of 'making a false declaration of authenticity' and 'plagiarism' include disqualification and debarment from taking qualifications or.
 A learner or apprentice's marks may also be affected if they have relied on AI to complete an assessment and, as noted above, the attainment that they have demonstrated in relation to the requirements of the qualification does not accurately reflect their own work.

-Examples of AI misuse include, but are not limited to:
+Examples of Al misuse include, but are not limited to:

-- Copying or paraphrasing sections of AI-generated content so that the work is no longer the learner's own - Copying or paraphrasing whole responses of AI-generated content - Using AI to complete parts of the assessment so that the work does not reflect the learner's own work, analysis, evaluation or calculations - Failing to acknowledge use of AI tools when they have been used as a source of information - Incomplete or poor acknowledgement of AI tools - Submitting work with intentionally incomplete or misleading references or bibliographies.
+- Copying or paraphrasing sections of AI-generated content so that the work is no longer the learner's own. - Copying or paraphrasing whole responses of Al-generated content. - Using AI to complete parts of the assessment so that the work does not reflect the learner's own work, analysis, evaluation or calculations. - Failing to acknowledge use of Al tools when they have been used as a source of information - Incomplete or poor acknowledgement of AI tools. - Submitting work with intentionally incomplete or misleading references or bibliographies.

-4.4.3 Acknowledging AI Use
+4.4.3 Acknowledging Al Use